The impact of housing problems on mental health

 You can use these downloads to pass on the findings to your colleagues and professional network:

-How Shelter’s services can help
+How our services can help

-Our services are designed to advise, guide and support people with all types of housing needs; whether that means a short conversation or intensive support over several months.
-Helping clients to address the physical and emotional impact of housing problems and homelessness is an integral part of our work.
-According to our 2016 outcomes survey, 41% of our clients saw their mental health improve and 25% saw their physical health improve since receiving Shelter’s housing-related support.
+Shelter's services are designed to advise, guide and support people with all types of housing needs, whether that means a short conversation or intensive support over several months.
+Helping clients address the physical and emotional impact of housing problems and homelessness is an integral part of our work.

 Multiple and Complex Needs (MCN)